- Deployed 320 access points across school district classrooms

-Knowing that Wayne Highlands needed solid wireless support, Miller traveled to a K–12 education technology conference and noticed the Cisco Meraki solution – cloud-managed networking that delivers out-of-the-box security, scalability, and management to enterprise networks.
-These sessions stuck with Miller, and because he worked with Cisco for 20 years in his prior role, Miller was confident that Cisco Meraki technology was the best market offering for the school district.
+Miller traveled to a K–12 education technology conference and noticed Cisco Meraki – a cloud-managed networking solution that delivers out-of-the-box security, scalability, and management to enterprise networks.
+Because he worked with Cisco for 20 years in his prior role, Miller was confident that Cisco Meraki was the best market offering for the school district.
 “We needed a long-term commitment from a technology partner,” says Miller.
 “In reality, the genius of a strong cloud-based dashboard is that you can troubleshoot with one click and move on (even from a distance), which is extremely powerful.
 We have a small IT team, and Cisco Meraki stood out as a solid system.”

 The genius of a strong cloud-based dashboard is that you can troubleshoot with one click and move on, which is extremely powerful.
 Scott D. Miller, Director of Technology, Wayne Highlands School District

 Miller also valued the role that Meraki support staff played as the school district looked for a new network.
 Starting from the first meeting at the K–12 conference, the Cisco Meraki team worked closely with Miller on Wayne Highlands’s technology vision.
-Miller greatly valued the connection Cisco people and Cisco culture made on the school district.
-After the school district evaluated the Cisco Meraki solution and its pricing completely, it was clear that the system was the right choice for Wayne Highlands.
-In the end, the school district acquired Cisco Meraki access points, switches, security appliances, and enterprise mobility management to supply students and teacher with a robust wireless network—all while providing IT staff with unparalleled visibility, ease of management, and control.
+The school district decided to deploy Cisco Meraki access points, switches, security appliances, and endpoint management to supply students and teacher with a robust wireless network—all while providing IT staff with unparalleled visibility, ease of management, and control.

-Wayne Highlands began to experience benefits from its new wireless platform before the product arrived in Miller’s office.
-Thanks to the Meraki cloud-based dashboard, Miller and his staff began to program the district’s core switching before the product arrived.
-Miller uploaded configurations to the dashboard, ensuring that the switches were ready to launch when the products arrived in April 2015.
+Thanks to the Meraki cloud-based dashboard, Miller and his staff were able to program the district’s core switching and wireless access points before the products even arrived in Miller’s office.
+Miller uploaded configurations to the dashboard, ensuring that the switches were ready to launch when the products arrived.
 “At the very first month, as soon as our switches were connected, the core network came alive,” says Miller.
 “It was instantaneous—and we were ready to go.”
-By July 2015, the new network was completely ready for the 2015– 2016 school year.
+Three months later, the new network was completely ready for the next school year.
 Maintaining switches from the cloud meant that instead of laborious travel through the Pocono Mountains, Miller was able to manage the systems no matter his location, and his technicians could plug in necessary equipment from the other end.

 Wayne Highlands deployed 320 access points—one in every classroom—to achieve high-density coverage wherever learning was taking place.
 Cisco Meraki radios in each AP further enabled this process by analyzing bandwidth requirements and preventing any and all bottlenecks.
 On top of this new classroom functionality, Miller and his team deployed voice over Internet Protocol (VoIP), eliminating long-distance calls and extra transport costs.